mirage/decompress/README.md

     ocamlbuild -use-ocamlfind bin/easy.native

-But keep in your  mind,  it's  an  easy  example  and  it's  not optimized for a productive environment - so, don't copy/past and think.
+But keep in your mind, it's an easy example and it's not optimized for a productive environment - so, don't copy/paste and think.

 ## Build Requirements

  * OCaml >= 4.02.0
  * `base-bytes` meta-package
  * Bigarray module (provided by the standard library of OCaml)
- * `topkg` and `ocamlfind` to build the project
+ * `topkg`, `ocamlfind` and `ocamlbuild` to build the project

-With you want to compile the test program, you need:
+If you want to compile the test program, you need:

  * `camlzip` to compare `decompress` with `zlib`
  * `re`